-- Pier 39 is in the Fisherman’s Wharf neighbourhood of San Francisco and has been covered by another post already.
-This Pier boasts the Aquarium of the Bay, as well as quite a few other attractions, shops and restaurants.
+- Pier 39 is in the Fisherman’s Wharf neighborhood of San Francisco and has been covered by another post already.
+This Pier boasts the Aquarium of the Bay, as well as quite a few other attractions, shops, and restaurants.
 Snap awesome pictures of Alcatraz and Angel Islands, the Golden Gate and Bay bridges from the edge of Pier 39.
 On the western side, sea lions bask in the sun for your viewing pleasure.

 Tourist Scavenger Hunt

 We invite you to try our San Francisco Tourist Scavenger Hunt.
 This 2-hour guided walking tour takes you through Fisherman’s Wharf, Russian Hill and North Beach.
 You do it on your mobile phone (how it works).
 It can take up to 3 hours to walk depending on where you stop along the way.
 In short, it usually only costs $30 for your group.
 On the other hand, it is currently FREE until we obtain 10 positive reviews on Google and Facebook.
 Moreover, you will enjoy seeing these museums and much more while completing challenges and learning about San Francisco’s history.

 Are you planning a visit to San Francisco and are wondering which attractions at Fishermans Wharf you should check out?
 For the purpose of developing a Tourist Scavenger Hunt in the Fisherman’s Wharf neighbourhood of San Francisco, we’ve come across a lot of information which we thought we’d share with you.

 Nestled between the bay and the neighbourhoods of North Beach and Russian Hill, Fisherman’s Wharf extends from Pier 39 to Pier 45 on the northern tip of San Francisco.
 To enumerate, here are 10 attractions at Fishermans Wharf.